Shearless barriers in the conservative Ikeda map: Perturbative approach

 \section{Perturbative approach}

-To goal of this section is to obtain an analytical expression for the rotation number of the conservative Ikeda map through perturbation theory.
+The goal of this section is to obtain an analytical expression for the rotation number of the conservative Ikeda map through perturbation theory.
 Choosing $A=B=1$ in Eq. (\ref{eq:complexIkeda}), we obtain the map:

 Considering $\phi\ll1$ and expanding up to first order, we find:

 which is a quasi-integrable form: the first two terms in the right-hand side describe the integrable part of the system, and the term proportional to $\phi$ is the perturbation.
 As the rotation number is computed from the rotations of a state vector around the fixed point $z^*$, we look for an expression in the form: